 M/s.
 N. A. Shah Associates LLP, Chartered Accountants (Firm Registration No. 116560W/W100149) (“M/s.
 N. A. Shah"), continue to serve as the Statutory Auditors of the Company.

-At the 59th AGM held on August 9, 2022, the Members re-appointed M/s.
-N. A. Shah for a second term of five consecutive years, commencing from the conclusion of the 59th AGM and continuing until the conclusion of the 64th AGM, scheduled to be held in the year 2027.
+At the 59th AGM held on 9th August 2022, the Members re-appointed M/s.
+N. A. Shah for a second term of five consecutive years, commencing from the conclusion of the 59th AGM and extending until the conclusion of the 64th AGM, scheduled in 2027.

-The Notes to the Financial Statements referred to in the Auditor's Report are self-explanatory and do not warrant any further comments.
+The Notes to the Financial Statements, as referred to in the Auditor's Report, are self-explanatory and do not call for any additional comments.

-The Auditor's Report for the financial year under review does not contain any qualifications, reservations, adverse remarks, or disclaimers.
+The Auditor's Report for the financial year under review contains no qualifications, reservations, adverse remarks, or disclaimers that may call for any explanation from the Board of Directors.
 M/s.
-N. A. Shah have confirmed that they remain eligible to continue as the Statutory Auditors of the Company.
-They have also affirmed that their firm has undergone the peer review process conducted by the Institute of Chartered Accountants of India (ICAI) and holds a valid certificate issued by the ICAI's Peer Review Board.
+N. A. Shah have confirmed their continued eligibility to act as the Statutory Auditors of the Company.
+They have further confirmed that their firm has undergone peer review by the Institute of Chartered Accountants of India (“ICAI“) and holds a valid certificate issued by the ICAI's Peer Review Board.

 Cost Auditors

 Based on the recommendation of the Audit Committee, the Board of Directors has appointed M/s.
-Kishore Bhatia & Associates, Practicing Cost Accountants, as the Cost Auditors of the Company for the FY 2026.
-The said firm has confirmed that their appointment is in accordance with the applicable provisions of the Act and the rules framed thereunder.
-They have also provided confirmation of their eligibility to act as the Cost Auditors of the Company for the year ending 31st March 2026.
+Kishore Bhatia & Associates, Practicing Cost Accountants, as the Cost Auditors of the Company for FY 2027.
+The firm has confirmed that their appointment complies with the applicable provisions of the Act and the rules framed thereunder.
+They have also affirmed their eligibility to serve as the Cost Auditors of the Company for the year ending 31st March 2027.

-In accordance with Section 148 of the Act and the Companies (Audit and Auditors) Rules, 2014, the remuneration proposed to be paid to the Cost Auditors for the FY 2026 is subject to ratification by the members of the Company.
-Accordingly, the Board recommends the remuneration for approval of the members at the forthcoming AGM.
-The relevant resolution seeking ratification forms part of the Notice of the AGM.
+In accordance with Section 148 of the Act and the Companies (Audit and Auditors) Rules, 2014, the remuneration proposed to be paid to the Cost Auditors for FY 2027 is subject to ratification by the members of the Company.
+The Board accordingly recommends the remuneration for approval at the forthcoming AGM.
+The relevant resolution seeking such ratification forms part of the Notice convening the AGM.

 Secretarial Audit

-The Secretarial Audit Report, issued by M/s.
-Alwyn Jay & Co., is annexed to this Report as Annexure D. The Report is free from any qualifications, reservations, or adverse remarks and is self-explanatory, requiring no further clarification.
+At the 62nd AGM held on 4th August 2025, the Members have appointed M/s.
+Alwyn Jay & Co., Practicing Company Secretaries, for a term of five consecutive years, effective 1st April 2025.
+The Secretarial Audit Report issued by M/s.
+Alwyn Jay & Co. is annexed as Annexure D to this Report.
+The Report contains no qualifications, reservations, or adverse remarks and is self-explanatory, requiring no further clarification.

-Further, during the year under review, the Statutory Auditors, Internal Auditors, Secretarial Auditors, and Cost Auditors have not reported any instance of fraud committed by the Company's officers or employees under Section 143(12) of the Act.
-Accordingly, there are no disclosures required in this regard in the Board's Report.
+During the year under review, the Statutory Auditors, Internal Auditors, Secretarial Auditors, and Cost Auditors did not report any instance of fraud involving the Company's officers or employees under Section 143(12) of the Act.
+Accordingly, no disclosures are required in this regard in the Board's Report.

 Compliance with Secretarial Standards

-During the FY 2025, the Company has complied with all applicable Secretarial Standards, as amended, issued by the Institute of Company Secretaries of India.
+During FY 2026, the Company complied with all applicable Secretarial Standards, as amended, issued by the Institute of Company Secretaries of India.

 Meetings of Board

-The Board has constituted five committees, namely the Audit, Nomination and Remuneration, Corporate Social Responsibility, Stakeholders' Relationship and Risk Management.
-All recommendations made by these committees have been accepted by the Board.
-Detailed information regarding the composition of each committee, meeting frequency, and other relevant particulars is provided in the Corporate Governance Report.
+The Board has instituted five committees: Audit, Nomination and Remuneration, Corporate Social Responsibility, Stakeholders' Relationship, and Risk Management.
+All recommendations put forward by these committees have been duly accepted by the Board.
+Comprehensive details on the composition of each committee, the frequency of their meetings, and other relevant information are outlined in the Corporate Governance Report.

 Related Party Transactions ("RPTs")

-During the year under review, the Company has ensured compliance with the applicable regulatory requirements pertaining to RPTs.
-Omnibus approval of the Audit Committee is obtained for the related party transactions which are repetitive in nature.
-Prior approvals from the Audit Committee and/or the Board of Directors were obtained, wherever necessary, before entering into any such transactions.
-All related party transactions were conducted at arm's length and, where not in the ordinary course of business, necessary approval from the Board was duly obtained.
-Details of RPTs undertaken during each quarter were placed before the Audit Committee in the subsequent quarter for its review.
+During the year under review, the Company complied with all applicable regulatory requirements relating to RPTs.
+Omnibus approval from the Audit Committee was obtained for transactions of a repetitive nature, while prior approvals from the Audit Committee and/or the Board of Directors were secured wherever required before entering into such transactions.
+All RPTs were carried out on an arm's length basis and, in cases where they were not in the ordinary course of business, the necessary approvals from the Board were duly obtained.
+Details of RPTs undertaken during each quarter were subsequently placed before the Audit Committee for its review.

-There were no contracts or arrangements necessitating reporting in Form AOC-2 as per Section 134(3)(h) read with Section 188 of the Act and Rule 8(2) of the Companies (Accounts) Rules, 2014.
-Further, no such transactions were identified that could result in a potential conflict of interest with the interests of the Company at large, in accordance with the Company's Policy on the materiality of RPTs.
+There were no contracts or arrangements requiring disclosure in Form AOC-2 pursuant to Section 134(3)(h) read with Section 188 of the Act and Rule 8(2) of the Companies (Accounts) Rules, 2014.
+Furthermore, no transactions were identified that could potentially give rise to a conflict of interest with the overall interests of the Company, in line with the Company's Policy on the Materiality of Related Party Transactions.

-Related Party disclosures as per Ind AS 24 have been provided in Notes to accounts annexed to the financial statements.
+Related party disclosures in accordance with Ind AS 24 are provided in the Notes to Accounts forming part of the financial statements.

 Internal control system and Risk Management

-Your Company has in place adequate internal financial controls with reference to the Financial Statements commensurate with the size, scale and complexity of its operations.
-Your Company has appointed an external firm, M/s.
-Ram Agarwal & Associates, Chartered Accountants as Internal Auditors who are responsible for independently evaluating the adequacy and effectiveness of all internal control designs and implementation, systems and processes.
-The internal control systems and risk management framework have been discussed in detail in the Management Discussion and Analysis section, which forms an integral part of this Report.
+Your Company has established adequate internal financial controls over financial reporting, which are commensurate with the size, scale, and complexity of its operations.
+An external firm, M/s.
+Ram Agarwal & Associates, Chartered Accountants, has been appointed as Internal Auditors to independently assess the adequacy and effectiveness of the design, implementation and functioning of internal controls, systems, and processes.
+The internal control systems and the risk management framework are elaborated in detail in the Management Discussion and Analysis section, which forms an integral part of this Report.

 Whistle Blower Policy

-This mechanism provides adequate safeguards to protect whistleblowers from any form of retaliation or victimization, no individual was denied access to the Audit Committee during the year under review.
-The Company has not received any complaint during the year.
-The Whistle Blower Policy is accessible on the Company's intranet and website, and concerns can be reported via the designated email address: whistleblower@unichemlabs.com.
+The mechanism includes adequate safeguards to protect whistleblowers against retaliation or victimisation.
+During the year under review, no person was denied access to the Audit Committee, and no complaints were received.
+The Whistle Blower Policy is available on the Company's intranet as well as its website, and concerns may be reported through the designated email address: whistleblower@unichemlabs.com.

 Particulars of Employees

-Disclosures relating to remuneration and other requisite details, as stipulated under Section 197(12) of the Act and Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, as amended, are set out in Annexure E to this Report.
+The disclosures pertaining to remuneration and other required particulars, in accordance with Section 197(12) of the Act read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, as amended, are provided in Annexure E forming part of this Report.

-In accordance with the provisions of Section 136 of the Act, the statement containing particulars of employees as required under Section 197 read with Rules 5(2) and 5(3) of the said Rules is not being circulated to the Members along with this Annual Report.
-However, any Member interested in obtaining a copy of this information may do so by sending a written request to the Company Secretary, quoting their Folio No./DPID & Client ID atshares@unichemlabs.com.
+Pursuant to Section 136 of the Act, the statement containing particulars of employees as prescribed under Section 197 read with Rules 5(2) and 5(3) of the aforesaid Rules is not being circulated to the Members along with this Annual Report.
+However, Members who wish to obtain a copy of the same may submit a written request to the Company Secretary, quoting their Folio No./DPID & Client ID, at shares@unichemlabs.com.

 Sustainability at Unichem